ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210531_ampc_relnotes.md

 * The subscription application drop-down list includes all Axway Gateway applications that have access to the API that matches the selected catalog asset.
 * The Discovery and Traceability agents have a new property `CENTRAL_REPORTACTIVITYFREQUENCY` that is used to select the frequency to report their statuses to Amplify platform.
 Default value is `5min`.

-### Amplify Central API

-A new Amplify Central Traceability API is now available for for dynamically querying traffic metrics directly.
-This API is based on the Lexus query API used in mobile analytics and can be used to retrieve raw metrics for API usage, return codes, and call graph details.
-It provides filtering and aggregation on any transaction attribute.

-The Amplify Central API includes the following enhancements: None.

 ### Mesh Governance / Istio agent

 Amplify Central mesh governance enables you to govern and manage your APIs, public and private services, along with the hybrid environments where they are located.